 Summer is prime time for sports — extreme ones where people strap GoPros to their heads to record just how hardcore they are.
 And everything hardcore requires a helmet.

 These days everything’s smart, including the stuff that some people refuse to wear because they think it can make them look dumb.
 Helmets are still the bane of many a haircut, but at least now they can do other things to make up for it – as if keeping you from cracking your head open like an egg wasn’t enough.
-There are even a few add-ons you can grab to add smart features to your favorite helmet.
+Without further ado, here are 12 of the choicest helmets on the market.

 Intended for cycling use, the LifeBeam smart helmet is a basic workout monitor, measuring heart rate and calorie consumption.
 What is special for those who use traditional – read: old school — heart-rate monitors is that the LifeBeam helmet doesn’t need a chest strap, and instead takes your pulse through your forehead, making it way more comfortable.
 It connects via ANT+ or Bluetooth Low Energy (BLE) to a slew of cycling computers, sports watches, apps and computer programs … 262 of them so far.
 You don’t even have to worry about getting caught in a downpour or snowstorm; it has all-weather compatibility that means you can keep it on your head year round – at least when you’re biking.
 The 2015 model is down from $230 to $200.